Interested in rowing for UCSB?

 Depending on your current year, a coach or officer may be in contact with you.

 UCSB Rowing is one of the fastest intercollegiate club rowing programs in the country.
 Rowers from UCSB have won national championships and several of our alumni have competed in the Olympics.
 Almost all of these individuals learned to row at UCSB.

 The UCSB Rowing team was founded by students in May 1965, and members of the team began racing the following school year.
 UCSB Rowing is part of UCSB Recreational Sports and competes successfully as a club against varsity and club programs across the country.
 Crews compete at the Western Intercollegiate Rowing Championships, American Collegiate Rowing Association National Championships, San Diego Crew Classic and other large regattas nationwide.

 Training for UCSB Rowers is split between an on-campus ergometer room in Rob Gym and water practices on Lake Cachuma in the Santa Ynez Valley.
-The boat house is home to our racing fleet including twelve Vespoli and Resolute eights, eight Vespoli fours and an armada of small boats and sculls.
+The boathouse is home to our racing fleet including twelve Vespoli and Resolute eights, eight Vespoli fours and an armada of small boats and sculls.

 The rowing team is made of two squads each for men and women: Novice and Varsity.
 Novice athletes are first year rowers while varsity rowers have rowed at least one year in college.
-Most practices for novice rowers will be in the afternoon and on campus.
+Most practices for novice rowers will be in the mornings and on campus.